andrewgiuliani/PySurfaceOpt/README.md

 # PySurfaceOpt

-The goal is to take a set of coils and optimize them for quasiaxisymmetry on a number of surfaces.
+The goal is to take a set of coils and optimize them to produce a magnetic field with precise quasiaxisymmetry.
+This is done by computing magnetic surfaces in the vacuum field.
+Then, the field's deviation from quasisymmetry on that surface is determined and used in the formulation of an optimization problem.
+With an adjoint approach, we are able to obtain analytic derivatives for this optimization problem, yielding an efficient gradient-based algorithm.
+Starting from an initial coil set that presents nested magnetic surfaces for a large fraction of the volume, our method converges rapidly to coil systems generating fields with excellent quasi-symmetry and low particle losses.

 <p align="center">
 <img src="https://raw.githubusercontent.com/andrewgiuliani/PySurfaceOpt/main/len24.png" alt="QA-III[24] coils" width="500">
 </p>